Still so Cruel after all these years

 Charlie O’Connell (Court Reynolds)

 THEN: Charlie O’Connell played Kathryn’s ex-boyfriend Court Reynolds, the fuel behind her vindictive plot.
-Prior to Cruel Intentions, he most notably appeared in sci-fi fantasy series Sliders as scientist Colin Mallory.
+Prior to Cruel Intentions, he most notably appeared in the sci-fi fantasy series Sliders as scientist Colin Mallory.

 NOW: O’Connell continued his big-screen turns with Dude, Where’s My Car?
 (2000), Kiss the Bride (2002), and The New Guy (2002), but many fans will recognize him from his season 7 run on The Bachelor.